Skip to content

 Expand any pillar to see exactly why it scored what it did.

 Mosquitoes: minimal or unproven protection.
-Ticks: 0.1–0.4 h of complete protection.
+Ticks: minimal or unproven protection.
 Protection times are modeled from the actives, concentration, and format (see methodology).
 Scored on a saturating curve (each added hour counts less than the last), 65% mosquito / 35% tick, with reasonable confidence.

 Mosquitoes: minimal or unproven protection.
-Ticks: 0.1–0.4 h of complete protection.
+Ticks: minimal or unproven protection.
 Protection times are modeled from the actives, concentration, and format (see methodology).
 Scored on a saturating curve (each added hour counts less than the last), 65% mosquito / 35% tick, with reasonable confidence.

 Evidence & honest claims25%49